 Nibinamik First Nation

-Construction of expansion and upgrades to water treatment system has begun
+Construction of expansion and upgrades to water treatment system nearing completion, operational improvements ongoing

 Project tracker

-Construction of an expansion and upgrades to the community's water treatment system is almost complete.
+Construction of an expansion and upgrades to the community’s water treatment system is complete, pending the completion of a cold-water test.
 COVID-19 related precautions and supply chain issues delayed construction, which also delayed the lifting of the long-term drinking water advisory.
-Once complete, the community will test the new water treatment process and flush the distribution system.
-Then the community should be in a position to lift the drinking water advisory.
+Infrastructure is in place that can produce clean drinking water.

 Explore the map of long-term drinking water advisories on public systems on reserves.